 This peculiar chair found tucked away in the City of Selkirk council chambers has been an oddity for passersby to gawk at for many years.
 Staff and council have no idea how long it’s been sitting there and had little context behind its significance.
 Accompanying the chair has a note that reads “Horn Chair – Left to the town by George Dickenson who owns one of the two livery stables in Selkirk, across from the Legion.”

-According to the entry on George Dickenson in the booklet Selkirk’s 75th Anniversary: “One of the concrete memorials to Mr. Dickinson’s memory still remains: a horn chair made under his direction by one Mr. Graves and which still exists in Winnipeg today.”
-Could this be that “horn” chair?
+According to the entry on George Dickenson in the booklet Selkirk’s 75th Anniversary: “One of the concrete memorials to Mr. Dickinson’s memory still remains: an antler chair made under his direction by one Mr. Graves and which still exists in Winnipeg today.”
+Could this be that “antler” chair?
 If so, the book was written in 1957 which was 27 years after George’s death and six years after that of his wife, Jessie.
 Presumably, it was left to one of their seven children, however there is no newspaper mention of it being donated to the city.
 The sign suggests that the chair was donated directly by George Dickenson.
 If that is the case, it would have been prior to his death in 1930.
 Dickenson is likely the man who harvested the antlers as he was an avid hunter as can be seen in the accompanying photo of him in 1906 with a moose – perhaps the one who contributed antlers for the chair?!

 George Dickenson, livery stables owner